 Funerals during the Coronavirus (COVID-19) outbreak

-When a loved one dies it is always a very difficult and upsetting time and I would like to offer my sincere condolences.
-If you have suffered a breavement during these unprecented times when social distancing restrictions are changing how funerals and burials are being conducted it can be even more diffficult to say goodbye in the way you would have wished.
+When a loved one dies it is always a very difficult and upsetting time and if you have recently suffered a breavement I would like to offer my sincere condolences.
+During these unprecented times social distancing restrictions are changing how funerals and burials are being conducted.
+This means that it can be even more diffficult to say goodbye in the way you would have wished.

 If you’re struggling with your grief and would like some support, you may find it helpful to contact a bereavement counselling service such as Grief Chat.
 You can contact them using this link www.professionalhelp.org.uk/grief-chat where you will be supported by a qualified bereavement counsellor.
 This service is free of charge and open Monday-Friday, 9am-9pm. or contact: firstname.lastname@example.org